Related Categories: New Approaches to Reading Print Texts

 Bernard Muir has found many alterations to the poetic texts beyond the four hundred new readings listed in the apparatus of the first edition of The Exeter Anthology (a printed edition of the manuscript).
 These will be detailed in the revised second edition, which can be purchased with or without the CD.

-The cultural, technological, and scientific aspects of this project touch on Medieval Studies, Computer Science, Library Science, Mathematics, and Statistics.
+The cultural, technological, and scientific aspects of this project touch on Medieval Studies, Computer Science, and Library Science.
 More broadly put, this project brings together the humanities and the sciences, medieval studies and modern technology.
 Consequently, this project is relevant to History of the Book, New Media Studies, and reading technologies.

 Evaluation of Opportunities/Limitations for the Transliteracies Topic: